MI-SLAM: Magnetic Inertial SLAM Systems: Preliminaries

 \section{Preliminaries}

-As magnetic field modeling is essential for magnetic field SLAM, we briefly review two commonly used magnetic field models in this section; the first model is for modeling the magnetic field at local small scales, and the second is at global large scales.
+As magnetic field modeling is essential for magnetic field SLAM, we briefly review two commonly used magnetic field models: the first captures local, small-scale variations, while the second describes global, large-scale fields.